OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-07.md

 “Speak to the Israelites, saying, ‘You shall not eat any of the fat of an ox, sheep, or goat.

 ## Leviticus 7:24
-The fat of an animal found dead or torn by wild animals may be used for any other purpose, but you must not eat it.
+The fat of an animal found dead or torn by wild animals may be used for other purposes, but you must not eat it.

 ## Leviticus 7:25
 Anyone who eats the fat of an animal from which an offering by fire may be presented to the Lord must be cut off from his people.